kristenphan/AirPollutionCorellation/README.md

 __Assignment Description:__
 <br/>
 Dataset description:
-File folder "specdata" contains 332 comma-separated-value (CSV) files containing pollution monitoring data for fine particulate matter (PM) air pollution at 332 locations in the United States.
+File folder "specdata" contains 332 comma-separated-value (CSV) files (not all of them are uploaded to GitHub) containing pollution monitoring data for fine particulate matter (PM) air pollution at 332 locations in the United States.
 Each file contains data from a single monitor and the ID number for each monitor is contained in the file name.
 For example, data for monitor 200 is contained in the file "200.csv".
 Each file contains three variables:
 <br/>
 <br/>
 Date: the date of the observation in YYYY-MM-DD format (year-month-day)